 Lillian LaSalle – Director, Producer

-First time director, Lillian LaSalle is the recipient of the 2016 Peabody “Futures of Media” Award for Producing the web-series, Halal In The Family, starring Aasif Mandvi, which garnered wide spread media attention for taking on Islamophobia through the use of comedy and parody.
+Director Lillian LaSalle is a recipient of the Peabody “Futures of Media” Award for Producing the web-series, Halal In The Family, starring Aasif Mandvi, which garnered wide spread media attention for taking on Islamophobia through the use of comedy and parody.
 The web series received over 580 Million Media impressions.
 Halal in the Family is currently being developed as an animated series.
 This series will mark America’s first portrayal of a Muslim family on television.
-Currently, LaSalle is in negotiations with 20th Television to Executive Produce Today’s Special, the television version of the Sweet 180 feature film, which she produced.

 LaSalle is the Producer of several feature films including, Loggerheads, which premiered in competition at The Sundance Film Festival and Sweet Land, which won the Independent Spirit Award for Best First Feature for writer/director, Ali Selim.
 LaSalle’s other notable feature Producing credits include: Today’s Special, Just Like the Son, Find Love, Heavy Petting, and Mentor, as well as Southern Belles and American Cannibal: The Road to Reality.